 This is nothing new, but the question I want to ask is this: why do we react to it?
 We’ve been down this road many, many times before.
 Two recent examples:

 - In January 2014, the media went completely nuts over Mein Kampf being a “digital bestseller.”
 It turned out that it wasn’t a bestseller at all.
-It had sold very few copies… until the media made it one with this huge, rolling coverage of a completely erroneous article on Vocativ.
+It had sold very few copies… until the media made it a bestseller with this huge, rolling coverage of a completely erroneous article on Vocativ.

 - In June 2014, an author wrote an Op-Ed in the New York Times decrying how little money being a “digital bestseller” had made him.
 The media took that story and ran with it… again without checking the facts.
 It turned out that, like Hitler, he never was a digital bestseller at all, until the ensuing media storm, and the money he made was very much as expected, given the book’s actual sales figures, and the fact he went via a publisher (who took their own cut).

 And I didn’t even mention The Great Erotica Panic of 2013, the extended (and tiresome) Amazon-Hachette dispute, or the unprecedented imbroglio over Macmillan’s buy buttons getting removed from Amazon a few years back… when the whole thing was a smokescreen for five of the Big 6 publishers engaging in an illegal price-fixing scheme with Apple.

 The point is this: don’t believe everything you read.
 Think twice before helping spread panic.
 Before commenting on something publicly, or sharing it with your friends on social media, perhaps consider doing some basic fact-checking.

 Because the journalists sure as hell aren’t doing it.